-Found 110 - 120 results of 182 programs matching keyword " polar science"
+Found 110 - 120 results of 183 programs matching keyword " polar science"

+A story can help make a subject come alive for your students.
+TI teacher coach Carol Murphy talks about the myriad ways she’s used storytelling in her science classes.
 Smashcast visited the Exploratorium on Saturday, April 18th, to work on the Ice Stories project and meet four Antarctic scientists.
 Paul Stepahin is an Exploratorium exhibit developer who has a background in physics.
 He's worked on exhibits such as Elephant Turntable and Additor.
 Paul's knowledge and love of computer science and complex math has made him a resource for Exploratorium staff.
 In this program, Paul discusses the theoretical math P versus NP problem.

 Dr. Christine Carter is a sociologist who studies the childhood roots of happiness.
 She is the executive director of the Greater Good Science Center at UC Berkeley, an interdisciplinary research center that promotes the study of happiness, compassion, and altruism.
 In this program, Dr. Carter speaks about happiness, altruism, and the inspiring intersection of her personal and professional worlds.
 In this webcast from Antarctica, we meet up with Ted Scambos, a glaciologist from the University of Colorado and the National Snow and Ice Data Center.
 In this live webcast, we look deeper into the film 'Ice People.'
 We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.
 In this program Ice Stories crew member Ron Hipschman speaks with Paul Ponganis, who studies emperor penguins.
 We speak to Robin Bell from the AGAP (Antarctic Gamburtsev Province) expedition.
 This is the first systematic study of our planet's last unexplored mountain range.
 This webcast was our first this season, and we had some technical difficulties.
 Halloween Special Edition!
 In this zany competition teachers have ten minutes to create a science activity from a special Halloween secret ingredient... bats!
-In this zany competition teachers have ten minutes to create a science activity from a special secret ingredient.
-This week: eye care products!